 The Microbiome and Gut-Brain Connection

-The human microbiome is made up of millions of bacteria, viruses, archaebacteria, and fungi that live within our intestinal tract and elsewhere in and on our bodies.
+The human microbiome is made up of billions of bacteria, viruses, archaebacteria, and fungi that live within our intestinal tract and elsewhere in and on our bodies.
 These internal residents help us in many ways, some of which scientists are just discovering.

 That’s right, glyphosate is an antibiotic!
-The world’s #1 herbicide works by acting on the Shikimate pathway, an important process that only occurs in plants – but also in the tiny organisms that make up our microbiome.
+The world’s #1 herbicide works by acting on the Shikimate pathway, an important process that only occurs in plants – but also in many of the tiny organisms that make up our microbiome.

 Why does the microbiome matter?